fbpx

 Hand with glove holding soybeans

-When biodiesel is blended with petroleum diesel, it produces a fuel that is compatible with diesel engines, displaces imported petroleum, and reduces harmful emissions.
-Blends like B2 (2% biodiesel and 98% diesel) and B5 (5% biodiesel and 95% diesel) are becoming increasingly common as drivers become more aware of the many benefits.
+When biodiesel is blended with petroleum diesel, it produces a fuel that is compatible with diesel engines, which can be used by fleets to offset their use of imported petroleum and reduce vehicle emissions of harmful air pollutants.
+Blends like B2 (2% biodiesel and 98% diesel) and B5 (5% biodiesel and 95% diesel) are becoming increasingly common as vehicle owners become more aware of the many benefits.
 Biodiesel blends of 20% biodiesel or more are also widely available.

 As long as the biodiesel used for blending meets ASTM D6751 standards, low-level biodiesel blends such as B2 and B5 can be used safely in any compression-ignition engine that is designed to be operated on diesel fuel.
 This may include diesel-powered cars, trucks, tractors, boats, and electrical generators.